RockiestSpy7/scripts/Linux_Hierarchy.md

 ### File Hierarchy Standard (FHS)
 This documentation is just a simple explanation of what each directory is used for.
 For a more in depth explanation on the FHS please visite this site below.

+For even more information you can use man heir or man file-hierarchy

 ### Detailed Documentation of the FHS https://refspecs.linuxfoundation.org/FHS_3.0/fhs/index.html

     /                           # Root directory, the starting point of the file system hierarchy.